MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/conditionals.md

 Conditional actions allow you to modify flow actions at runtime, based on information available in the environment.

+Useful applications and features:
+* Use the If group of conditionals to evaluate any type of condition.
+* Use the Switch group of conditionals to compare a single variable with multiple possible values.
+* Explore additional options when evaluating conditions.
+* Provide default and alternative behaviors to flows based on the available data.

 You can find more information on how to use the conditional actions [here](../use-conditionals.md)

 ## Conditionals actions